Milwaukee: Media

 There are numerous radio stations throughout Milwaukee and the surrounding area.

 There are two cable PEG channels in Milwaukee: channels 13 and 25.

 Until 2015, Journal Communications (a NYSE-traded corporation) published the Journal Sentinel and well over a dozen local weekly newspapers in the metropolitan area.
 At that time, Journal was split into the Journal Media Group for publishing, while the television and radio stations went to the E. W. Scripps Company (Journal founded WTMJ-TV, along with WTMJ and WKTI).
 As a result, it was criticized for having a near-monopoly in local news coverage.
-Journal Media Group merged with Gannett in 2017, while Scripps sold the radio stations in 2018 to Good Karma Brands, effectively splitting off the monopoly completely.
+Journal Media Group merged with Gannett in 2016, while Scripps sold the radio stations in 2018 to Good Karma Brands, effectively splitting off the monopoly completely.

+The city is the home of Red Letter Media, independent filmmakers responsible for such works as Space Cop.

 Infrastructure

 Health care

 Milwaukee's health care industry includes several health systems.
 The Milwaukee Regional Medical Complex, between 8700 and 9200 West Wisconsin Avenue, is on the Milwaukee County grounds.
 This area includes the Children's Hospital of Wisconsin, Froedtert Hospital, BloodCenter of Wisconsin, the Ronald McDonald House, Curative Rehabilitation, and the Medical College of Wisconsin.
 Aurora Health Care includes St. Luke's Medical Center, Aurora Sinai Medical Center, Aurora West Allis Medical Center, and St. Luke's SouthShore.
-Wheaton Franciscan Healthcare includes St. Joseph's Hospital, St. Francis Hospital, The Wisconsin Heart Hospital, Elmbrook Memorial (Brookfield), and other outpatient clinics in the Milwaukee area.
-Columbia St. Mary's Hospital is on Milwaukee's lakeshore and has established affiliations with Froedtert Hospital and the Medical College of Wisconsin.
+Ascension includes St. Joseph's Hospital, St. Francis Hospital, St. Mary's Hospital, The Wisconsin Heart Hospital, Elmbrook Memorial (Brookfield), and other outpatient clinics in the Milwaukee area.
 The Medical College of Wisconsin is one of two medical schools in Wisconsin and the only one in Milwaukee.

 Other health care non-profit organizations in Milwaukee include national headquarters of the American Academy of Allergy, Asthma, and Immunology and the Endometriosis Association.

 Transportation

+According to the 2022 American Community Survey, 66% of working city of Milwaukee residents commuted by driving alone, 11.1% carpooled, 4.5% used public transportation, and 4.3% walked.
+About 2% used all other forms of transportation, including taxicab, motorcycle, and bicycle.
+About 12.1% of working city of Milwaukee residents worked at home.
+In 2015, 17.9% of city of Milwaukee households were without a car, which increased to 18.7% in 2016.
+The national average was 8.7 percent in 2016.
+Milwaukee averaged 1.3 cars per household in 2016, compared to a national average of 1.8 per household.

+A 2015 study by Walk Score ranked Milwaukee as the 15th most walkable out of the 50 largest U.S. cities.
+As a whole, the city has a score of 62 out of 100.
+However, several of the more densely populated neighborhoods have much higher scores: Juneautown has a score of 95; the Lower East Side has a score of 91; Yankee Hill scored 91; and the Marquette and Murray Hill neighborhoods both scored 89 each.
+Those ratings range from "A Walker's Paradise" to "Very Walkable."